-For better security, avoid setting up WordPress sites with the username “admin”.
+For better web security, avoid setting up a WordPress site using the user name “admin”.

-This is the default installation username for WordPress and one of the leading causes of brute force attacks on the WordPress CMS.
+This is the default installation user name for WordPress and one of the leading causes of brute force attacks on WordPress websites and blogs.

-In this tutorial, we’ll show you how to change your admin user name in WordPress from ‘admin’ to a more secure user name.
+In this tutorial for non-technical users, you will learn how to change your admin user name in WordPress to a more secure username.

-How To Change Your WP User Name From Admin To Another User Name
+How To Change Your WordPress User Name From Admin To A More Secure Username

-Generally, in all new WordPress sites, the first user is also the administrator.
+Typically, in a new WordPress website installation, the first user is also the admin.

-Let’s change your admin username in WordPress to a more secure user name.
+Let’s change the admin username in WordPress to a more secure username.

-There are several ways to access your “Profile” section inside your WordPress Dasboard area:
+There are several ways to view your user name details inside WP:

-Select the Users > All Users section in the main menu …
+Select the Users > All Users page in the main menu …

-You can also visit your “Profile” page by selecting Users > Your Profile from the Dashboard side menu.
+You can also access your “Profile” section by selecting Users > Your Profile from your Dashboard side menu.

-What you will see when you get into your Profile page, however, is that you can’t change usernames inside your Dashboard section …
+You will see when you get into your Profile area that usernames cannot be changed inside the administration section …

-So, how can you edit a WordPress admin username?
+So, how can you modify a user name?

 Change Admin Username By Creating A New Admin User

-If your admin login is “admin,” here’s the easiest way to change your username without accessing your server:
+If your admin login is “admin,” here’s the easiest way to change this without accessing your server:

-Next, create a new user name, and assign this new user the role of “Administrator”.
-Remember to save your changes to update your settings …
+Next, create a more secure username, and assign your new user the role of “Administrator”.
+Save your changes in order to update your settings …

 Log out of your WordPress admin area …

-Choose the option to assign all content owned by the old user account and reassigned it to your new admin, then confirm the deletion of the old admin account …
+Select the option to assign all content owned by the old admin account and reassigned it to your new admin, then confirm the deletion of the old admin account …

 You are now left with only the new Admin account, effectively changing your WordPress admin user name …